-The Scheduling Coordinator Applicant may also appeal against the rejection of an application by the ISO.
-An appeal must be submitted within 28 days following the rejection of its application.
+The Scheduling Coordinator Applicant may also appeal against the rejection of an application by the CAISO.
+An appeal must be submitted within twenty (20) Business Days following the CAISO's issuance of a notification of rejection of its application.

 4.5.1.1.10 Post Application Procedures Prior To Final Certification.